latex3/latex3.github.io/README.md

 * Commit locally and push that to your repo.
 * Send in a pull request based on the above.

-You can also edit/commit directly to the gh-pages branch [on github](https://github.com/latex3/latex3.github.io):
+You can also edit/commit directly to the main branch [on github](https://github.com/latex3/latex3.github.io):

 * Go to the file/directory you want to edit.
 * Make your changes.
 * Add a message describing your edit.
-* Commit directly to the gh-pages branch / Create a new branch for this commit and start a pull request.
+* Commit directly to the main branch / Create a new branch for this commit and start a pull request.

+In either case, the page will be automatically build through GitHub Actions and uploaded to the staging or live site depending on the branch.

 ### Requirements
 In order to contribute to the website&rsquo;s codebase, you&rsquo;ll need to know a bit about [Git](https://git-scm.com/), [Jekyll](https://github.com/jekyll/jekyll), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) or [Sass](https://sass-lang.com), [Markdown](https://daringfireball.net/projects/markdown/), and some Command Line-fu.
 You'll also need to know how to install *[Ruby Gems](https://rvm.io)* and of course have *[Ruby](https://www.ruby-lang.org/en/downloads/)* installed on your machine.